techmilldenton/hackntx/_posts/2018-12-03-hackntx-2018-winners-and-wrap-up.markdown

 ### 1st place: Watch-Dumpling (predictive traffic incidents)

-While their team name is compeltely unrelated, Dr. Shuyi Wang and Chunying Wang blew the judges away by applying deep learning to the Waze dataset that predicted traffic accidents in a specific area.
+While their team name is completely unrelated, Dr. Shuyi Wang and Chunying Wang blew the judges away by applying deep learning to the Waze dataset that predicted traffic accidents in a specific area.
 After analyzing the dataset to identify traffic events, their team first identified what it means for an event to be "serious".

 <blockquote class="blockquote">
 	<p>What do we consider serious traffic?
 Minor or medium traffic flow?
 Probably not, so we only focused on heavy and very heavy traffic jams as the base of our model.</p>